rmundra22/Real-Time-Object-Detection/README.md

 # Real-Time-Object-Detection
-### Using pre-trained MobileNet SSD for Real Time Multi-Object Detection
+### Using pre-trained MobileNet SSD for Real Time Multi-Class-Object Detection

 > There are two type of deep neural networks here.